BingoBois/FinalReport/README.md

 *   Max 5% data Loss
 *   Max 3 seconds response time

-The developers had no objection to the proposed SLA, an so an agreement was quickly agreed upon.
+The developers had no objection to the proposed SLA, so an agreement was quickly agreed upon.

 ## 2.3.
 Maintenance and reliability

-When the operators started operating on the project, the frontend only displayed the layout of the page, no data was being loaded in or shown and gave a an error, stating that the frontend had "failed to load articles".
-Also, all of the selections in the navbar did not work either.
+When the operators started operating on the project, the frontend only displayed the layout of the page, no data was being loaded in or shown and gave an error, stating that the frontend had "failed to load articles".
+Also, all the selections in the navbar did not work either.

 ![alt_text](/LSDRaport/FrontEnd1.png)